MattiaRag/timemaproject/markdowns/part_2a.md

 ./../beast/bin/logcombiner -log part_2a/beast/treerun1/beastTIMEMA-trimmedDEFINITIVEspnames.trees -log part_2a/beast/treerun2/beastTIMEMA-trimmedDEFINITIVEspnames.trees -o combined.trees -burnin 10
 ```

 The sampled trees were subsequently summarized using TreeAnnotator.
-Due to the size of the `.trees` files, a proper script was adopted to sub-sample 4000 trees from each distribuition, by regular intervals along the distribution.
+Due to the size of the `.trees` files, a proper [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/sample_trees.py) was adopted to sub-sample 4000 trees from each distribuition, by regular intervals along the distribution.

 ```
+python sample_trees.py combined.trees output_4000.trees
-./../beast/bin/treeannotator -burnin 10 -height CA part_2a/beast/combined.trees part_2a/beast/treeannotator_output.tree
+./../beast/bin/treeannotator -burnin 10 -height CA part_2a/beast/output_4000.trees part_2a/beast/treeannotator_output.tree
 ```

 ## Infer the ancestral state reconstruction